 Discussion Phase

-We meet with our clients to understand their ideas and vision for their remodeling project.
-Together, we discuss the timeline, budget goals, and expectations.
-This initial step is integral to every project we take on, as it enables us to understand our clients' needs in detail.
+We meet with our clients to understand their ideas and vision for the remodeling project.
+Together, we discuss the timeline, budget, and expectations.
+This initial step is essential, as it helps us better understand our clients’ needs in detail.

 Proposal Phase

-We provide our clients with a detailed scope of work and clearly outline what they can expect from us throughout the remodeling process.
+We provide a detailed scope of work and clearly outline what clients can expect throughout the remodeling process.

 Design Phase

-Our engineers and designers conduct site visits and take all necessary measurements before drafting architectural drawings to bring your vision to paper.
-We also offer 3D rendering services to give clients a realistic preview of their remodeled kitchen, bathroom, or room.
+Our engineers and designers conduct site visits and take all necessary measurements before drafting architectural drawings.
+We also offer 3D rendering services to give clients a realistic preview of their new kitchen, bathroom, or room.
 As a licensed remodeling company, we handle all required city approvals.

 Procurement Phase

-Once the client approves the proposal, we encourage their active participation in selecting the right materials for the project.
-From paint colors to furniture pieces, clients choose the best items to purchase, supported by our expert advice.
+After the proposal is approved, we support clients in selecting the right materials for the project.
+From paint colors to furniture pieces, our team offers guidance so clients can confidently choose what fits their vision.

 Build Phase

-We begin the building phase with our trusted contractors, ensuring the safety and security of your home throughout the renovation.
-Our expert team keeps the project on track and on schedule, while our customer service team keeps you informed about the timeline and progress toward completion.
+We begin construction with our trusted contractors, ensuring the safety and security of your home throughout the renovation.
+Our expert team manages the schedule, while our customer service team provides regular updates on progress and timeline.

 FAQs

-• Absolutely!
-When working with a project developer, you’ll receive detailed information on labor and construction costs, along with a guide to help you understand finish costs.
-By establishing a clear budget for finishes early in the process, the designers at West Edge can work toward your budget goals, ensuring you stay within your financial plan.
+• Yes.
+When you work with a project developer, you’ll receive clear information about labor and construction costs, along with guidance on material and finish selections.
+By establishing a budget early in the process, the designers at West Edge can help you stay aligned with your financial goals and avoid unexpected expenses.

 • Your designer, project manager, and project developer will provide guidance specific to your project.
-Generally, we advise clients to keep project areas free of clutter, debris, furniture, and electronics that could be accidentally damaged.
-Any valuables should be secured and kept away from the work zone.
-If the project area includes the entire home or unit, West Edge recommends storing these items in a separate location.
+In general, we recommend keeping the work area clear of clutter, furniture, electronics, and any loose items that could be accidentally damaged.
+Valuables should be secured and removed from the construction zone.
+If the renovation involves the entire home or unit, West Edge recommends storing these items in a separate location outside the project area.

 • Absolutely.
-West Edge follows all building guidelines for protecting common areas in accordance with building regulations and applies the same care to the client’s apartment.
-As work progresses, completed areas will also be protected.
-Protection methods include plastic sheeting, zip doors, masonite, paper, and cardboard, all used to maintain clean surfaces and prevent dust, dirt, debris, smudges, or other damage to existing and newly installed items.
+West Edge follows all building guidelines for protecting common areas, and we apply the same care to each client’s apartment.
+As work progresses, completed areas will be protected as well.
+We use methods such as plastic sheeting, zip doors, masonite, paper, and cardboard to keep surfaces clean and prevent dust, dirt, debris, smudges, or other damage to both existing and newly installed items.